Continuation of Vintage Micro Television, this is page Two A.

 Next up, Seiko T 102 Color TFT

 * You may have read on other websites that the near identical Epson Elf ET 10 was the world’s first color LCD pocket television.
-From all the information found and outlined below, I believe the Seiko T 102 and Epson Elf ET 10 were released to their respective markets simultaneously.
-I have a Chicago Tribune wire photo dated May 21, 1984 announcing the availability of the T102 in the United States.
+From all the information found, I believe the Seiko T 102 and Epson Elf ET 10 were released to their respective markets simultaneously.

-Introduced in 1984, this is the world’s first * TFT ( Thin Film Transistor ) color micro TV.
-The two inch panel contains 52,800 picture elements, each pixel addressed by a matching transistor which turns on and off each pixel in the display.
+Introduced in 1984, this is the first * TFT ( Thin Film Transistor ) color micro TV for the American market.
+The two inch panel contains 52,800 picture elements, each pixel addressed by a matching transistor which addresses each pixel in the display.
 TFT technology greatly enhanced the picture quality over the previous ” passive ” LCD panels shown earlier.
 Passive displays addressed rows and columns of pixels instead of individual pixels.

 I tracked the development of this set in Popular Science magazine, November, 1983.
-The cover featured a pre- production model for the Japanese market.
-The manufacture’s name at that time was Suwa Seikosha.
+(Below) The cover featured a pre- production model for the Japanese market.
+The set was co-developed by Suwa Seikosha and Epson.
 This set was featured in other publications as well, eagerly awaiting to purchase and inquires said the set was on order and coming soon.
-Finally purchased in October, 1984, $495.00.
+Finally purchased in October, 1984, from Macy’s department store.
 It still functions perfectly today.

 Epson the co-developer, introduced a near identical set called the Epson ET 10 simultaneously.
 In the September, 1984 issue of Popular Science Magazine the final production versions of both sets were pictured with a brief review.
 This magazine hit the news stands in early August and magazine articles are usually prepared about one month in advance of publication.
 I believe the reporter had both sets delivered for review in June or July, 1984, therefore I estimate this set was manufactured sometime prior to June, 1984.
 Epson was an unfamiliar name and was not marketed actively in the area that I lived.
 It was some time before learning of the near identical Epson brand.